Sri Lanka resorts and tea breaks

 Amangalla: remodelled chic/ photo: hotel

-While four-poster beds and some of the chunky period furniture remain, more comfortable, slimmer pieces have been added creating a confident elegance.
 Hidden in the cloistered garden is a huge, sleekly modern swimming pool and The Baths – a spa.
 Amangalla is among the top Sri Lankan luxury resorts.

 There is a haven of undisturbed peace (no waves pounding the beach, no mobile phone or Internet contact) a short drive inland from the west coast metropolis of Kalutara, just 100 minutes from Colombo.
 No in-room telephone either, just a hand bell to summon a steward.
 This anachronism in Sri Lanka’s relentless rush to modernity offers two cottages and central dining and lounging pavilion at Halketha, a 10-acre working rubber estate.

 A thatched awning and an ancient wooden door frame with low transom requires visitors to crouch low, as though entering a wardrobe, to step into its orderly garden of rubber trees, tea bushes and neat crannies of flowers.
-Halketha is run as a hotel, with either of its two cottages available by advance reservation, no minimum stay.
+Halketha is run as a hotel, with either of its three cottages available by advance reservation, no minimum stay.
 They are both simply equipped, with modern accoutrements (even television if you insist) but with oil lamps lighting up the garden at night.
 The perfect escape for a few days lazing in solitude.